 Here are some of their success stories:

-When you consider how many TIP students have landed jobs at FAANG companies thanks to the course, as well as how active and supportive the Facebook group is day to day, you realize that it’s really an invaluable resource to have.
+When you consider how many TIP students have landed jobs at FAANG companies thanks to the course, as well as how active and supportive the Facebook group is on a day-to-day basis, you realize that it’s an invaluable resource to have.

 #3 Created By An Industry Insider